taylorlapeyre/oj/README.md

 => SELECT id, username FROM users WHERE users.id=1  LIMIT 1
 ```

 Not quite ActiveRecord, but it's getting there.
-And in seven lines of code no less!
+And in 3 lines of code no less!

 Of course, you can also perform all of the standard CRUD operations that you'd expect:
 ``` clojure